Maid of Honour Duties: The Complete Checklist from Engagement to Wedding Day

 The first talk with the bride

-The maid of honour’s first step after accepting this honour is to schedule a detailed talk with the bride, with a focus on understanding how to best support her through the wedding planning process.
-Be sure to ask specific questions about her vision for pre-wedding celebrations and find out if she wants traditional parties or intimate gatherings.
+The maid of honour’s first step after accepting this honour is to schedule a detailed talk with the bride, with a focus on understanding how to best support them through the wedding planning process.
+Be sure to ask specific questions about their vision for pre-wedding celebrations and find out if they want a traditional party or intimate gathering.

 Setting expectations

 Clear boundaries and expectations help prevent conflicts later.
 Talk about your availability for wedding activities and be upfront about your budget limits.
-If any responsibilities feel overwhelming, speak up early – most bride-maid of honor conflicts happen because of poor communication about duties.
+If any responsibilities feel overwhelming, perhaps because of your own family or work commitments, speak up early – most bride-maid of honour conflicts happen because of poor communication about duties.

 A shared Google Drive document or group chat will help keep everyone connected.
 This system makes it easier to work with other bridesmaids and keeps communication flowing throughout the planning.